Cloak & Dagger (1984 film): Plot

 Eleven-year-old Davey Osborne lives in San Antonio, Texas.
 His father, Hal, is a military air traffic controller who has problems relating to Davey, especially in the wake of the death of Davey's mother/Hal's wife.
 Davey befriends Kim Gardener, a girl living nearby.
-Davey reveres Jack Flack, who is the main character of Cloak & Dagger, an espionage role-playing video game.
+Davey reveres Jack Flack, who is the main character of Cloak & Dagger, an espionage-themed role-playing game.
 Davey imagines Jack as a more dashing version of Hal.
 He wants to live an action-packed life like Jack, carrying around a water pistol as his "gun" and a softball as his "grenade".
 Davey spends much time playing the game and spending time with Jack as an imaginary friend.

 One day, Davey's friend, Morris, who owns a game shop, sends Davey and Kim on an errand, where Davey witnesses a murder.
 Before dying, the victim gives Davey a Cloak & Dagger video game cartridge containing important military secrets that must be given to the FBI.
 Davey seeks help from the authorities, who do not believe him.

 Spies murder Morris and then chase Davey across the city.
 Along the way, Jack helps Davey evade the pursuers.
 However, Davey's sense of morality and concern for Kim (whom the spies have kidnapped to try and blackmail Davey into handing over the cartridge) collide with Jack's harsh methods.
 While cornered by the spies along the River Walk, Jack urges Davey to lure two spies into the "Crossfire Gambit," causing one to kill the other.
 Jack convinces Davey to pick up the gun of a dead spy, but rather than shoot Dr. Rice, the spies' leader, Davey panics and runs away down a dead-end path.
 Rice corners Davey, taunting him.
 When Davey proves unwilling to shoot first, Jack tries to get Rice's attention.
 Standing in front of a blank wall (and holding his Agent-X bulletproof beret for protection), Jack dares Rice to shoot him.
 Davey looks to Jack, warning him not to do anything, and Rice turns and fires at the wall, thinking "Jack" is a hidden ally.
 Enraged, Davey fires his pistol, killing Rice.